Wars of Augustus: Overview

 In 29 BC, the Roman Senate ordered the closure of the doors to the Temple of Janus in the Roman Forum for the first time in over 200 years.
-Signifying that the Roman state was no longer at war, this act reportedly pleased Augustus, then in his 5th Consulship, more than all the other honours showered on him.
-This allowed him to continue perpetuating the image of himself as the bringer of peace he had earned after ending the civil wars of the previous several years.
-But the closure could not have been less appropriate.
-As Dio himself points out, there were ongoing major operations against the Treveri in Gaul, and the Cantabrari and Astures in Spain.
-Furthermore, the closure inaugurated nearly half a century of virtually incessant warfare, during which Augustus dramatically enlarged the Empire, annexing Egypt, Dalmatia, Pannonia, Noricum, and Raetia, expanding possessions in Africa, and completing the conquest of Hispania, but suffered a major setback in Germania.
-As a result, Augustus would establish the frontiers of the empire for centuries and further instill the idea of being "world-conquerors" in the Roman people from their Mediterranean-centered views.
+Signifying that the Roman state was no longer at war, this act reportedly pleased Octavian, then in his fifth consulship, more than all the other honours showered on him.
+This allowed him to continue perpetuating the image of himself as the bringer of peace he had earned after ending the last Republican era civil war in 30 BC against Mark Antony and Cleopatra.
+However, as Dio himself points out, there were ongoing major operations against the Treveri in Gaul, and the Cantabrari and Astures in Spain.
+Furthermore, the closure inaugurated nearly half a century of virtually incessant warfare, during which Augustus dramatically enlarged the Roman Empire, annexing Egypt, Dalmatia, Pannonia, Noricum, and Raetia, expanding possessions in Africa, and completing the conquest of Hispania, but suffered a major setback in Germania.
+The Rhineland frontiers of the Empire established by Augustus would remain relatively static for centuries and further instill the idea of being "world-conquerors" in the Roman people from their Mediterranean-centered perspective.

+Julius Caesar had invaded Britain in 55 and 54 BC and exacted tribute, while there were two occasions when defeated Briton chieftains who fled the British Isles came to the court of Augustus seeking military aid.
+It is unclear how these royal disputes were settled, but Augustus refrained from invading Britain despite building a transport fleet in Gallia Aquitania.
+The initial Roman conquest of Britain in AD 43 was instead overseen by emperor Claudius, who established the Roman province of Britain.